Stephen Elop: APiJET

+Nintex

+As of December 2025, Stephen Elop can be found as the Acting CEO / Chairman of the Board of Nintex.
+This is after current Nintex CEO Amit Mathradas announced that he’s leaving to take the helm of Five9 beginning on February 2 2026.
+Mathradas has led Nintex, a Bellevue, Wash.-based workflow automation company, for nearly three years.

 Personal life

 In an interview, Elop said that he sees his Canadian roots as a "significant source of strength in the world", and he added "I will forever in my life be a Canadian, first and foremost."

 In his spare time, Elop is an avid recreational pilot, owning a Cessna CitationJet.
 Elop is also a fan of the Vancouver Canucks ice hockey team.
 During his time working for Macromedia and Adobe in the mid-2000s, Elop occupied his weekends with his children.

 Elop was married to Nancy from Wyoming, Ontario who he first met when studying at McMaster.
-They have five children: triplet girls, an adopted Chinese girl, and a boy.
+They have five children: triplets (two girls and a boy), an adopted Chinese girl, and another boy.
 In August 2013 he filed for divorce from his wife of 26 years, having been separated since October 2012.
 Elop listed for sale his US$5 million mansion in Redmond, Washington, U.S., which he purchased in 2008 and lived in with his family.
 The divorce finalised on 3 July 2014.